Status of the two-Higgs-doublet model in light of the CDF $m_W$ measurement: Characteristic features of the normal scenario

-Finally, a brief discussion on the constraint from $b\to s \gm$ is in order here.
-We took a conservative bound on the charged Higgs boson mass as $\mch \gsim 580\gev$ for consistency with the FCNC observables.
-But the bound considerably increases to about 800 GeV if we adopt the calculation of the NNLO QCD corrections to $\br(\bar{B} \to X_s \gm)$ in the SM without the interpolation in the charm quark mass~\cite{Misiak:2020vlo}.
-There still exist certain parameter points like $800\gev \lsim \mch \lsim 1100\gev$.
-But the survival rate is very small: only 34 parameter points out of $10^6$ points, which satisfy Step-(i), pass the final Step-(iv) for $\mch>800\gev$.
-Obviously, the limited $\mch$ restricts other model parameters.
-Figure \ref{fig:NS-IIY-McH800} shows the finally viable parameter points in $(\mhh,\ma)$ (left panel) and in $(|\sba|,\tb)$ (right panel), with color code of $\mch$.
-To thoroughly investigate the status of type-II and type-Y with $\mch>800\gev$, we additionally generated parameter points focusing on this particular region.
-Both $\mhh$ and $\ma$ (left panel) are accordingly constrained to be $[670,1000]\gev$, slightly relaxed than $\mch$.
-The restriction to $|\sba|$ and $\tb$ (right panel) are stronger.
-The Higgs alignment limit is almost exact, within about 0.2\%, and $\tb$ is in $[1,5]$.
+Finally, let us discuss the constraint from $b\to s \gm$.
+In the main analysis, we took a conservative bound on the charged Higgs boson mass as $\mch > 580\gev$ in type II and type Y. But the bound considerably increases to about 800 GeV if we adopt the calculation of the NNLO QCD corrections to $\br(\bar{B} \to X_s \gm)$ in the SM without the interpolation in the charm quark mass~\cite{Misiak:2020vlo}.
+The stronger condition on $\mch$ restricts the other model parameters further.
+Focusing on $\mch>800\gev$, we additionally generated parameter points.
+Figure~\ref{fig:NS-IIY-McH800} presents $\ma$ versus $\mhh$ in the left panel, and $\tb$ versus $|\sba|$ in the right panel, for $\mch>800\gev$.
+The color code indicates $\mch$.
+The lower bounds on $\mhh$ and $\ma$ increase into about $670\gev$.
+Although they are smaller than the lower bound on $\mch$, the heavy masses of the BSM Higgs bosons make it challenging to probe NS-II or NS-Y at the HL-LHC.
+The right panel in Fig.~\ref{fig:NS-IIY-McH800} exhibits that the constraints on $|\sba|$ and $\tb$ are stronger for $\mch>800\gev$.
+The Higgs alignment is almost exact and the value of $\tb$ is intermediate like $ \in [0.9,\,6.4]$.